kaimast/bitstream/README.md

 If you feel like Google protocol buffers are too complex for your project, bitstreams are here for the resuce!

+*Note:* bitstream does not handle differences in endianess.

 ## Usage
 ### Reading and Writing
 Bitstream are used like any other stream in C++.
 Just overload to the << and >> operators to (de-)serialize data.
 It comes with overloads for all basic STL cotainers, such as list, set, or vector, and PODs need no specialized operator at all.